O2741/SOC-Home-Lab-Telemetry/README.md

 To replicate this environment, the following configuration and installation steps were performed:

-Network & Virtual Machine Configuration
+1.Network & Virtual Machine Configuration

 Installed Oracle VirtualBox and created two virtual machines: Windows 11 (Target) and Ubuntu Linux (Attacker).